Josh Hawley: Early life and education

 Joshua David Hawley was born on December 31, 1979, in Springdale, Arkansas, to banker Ronald Hawley and teacher Virginia Hawley.
 In 1981, the Hawleys moved to Lexington, Missouri, after Ronald joined a division of Boatmen's Bancshares there.

-Hawley attended Lexington Middle School and then Rockhurst High School, a private Jesuit boys' prep school in Kansas City, Missouri, from which he graduated in 1998 as a valedictorian.
-According to his middle school principal, Barbara Weibling, several of Hawley's teachers thought "he was probably going to be president one day".
-While in high school, Hawley regularly wrote columns for his hometown newspaper The Lexington News, about such topics as the American militia movement following the Oklahoma City bombing, media coverage of Los Angeles Police Department detective Mark Fuhrman, and affirmative action, which he opposed.
-He then studied history at Stanford University, where his mother was an alumna.
-Hawley graduated in 2002 with a Bachelor of Arts degree with highest honors and Phi Beta Kappa membership.
+Hawley attended Lexington Middle School and Rockhurst High School, a private Jesuit boys' prep school in Kansas City, Missouri.
+He graduated in 1998 as a valedictorian.
+According to his middle school principal, Barbara Weibling, several of Hawley's teachers thought "he was probably going to be president one day [...]
+That's what ticks me off about Josh so bad.
+Going along with the 'Big Lie' and everything...
+It's just his ambition, I think.
+You know, it's just simply the ambition.
+He saw that as a way to get attention."
+While in high school, Hawley regularly wrote columns for his hometown newspaper, The Lexington News, about such topics as the American militia movement following the Oklahoma City bombing, media coverage of Los Angeles Police Department detective Mark Fuhrman, and affirmative action, which he opposed.

+Hawley studied history at Stanford University, where his mother was an alumna.
+He graduated in 2002 with a Bachelor of Arts degree with highest honors and Phi Beta Kappa membership.
 He studied under professor David M. Kennedy, who later contributed the foreword to Hawley's book Theodore Roosevelt: Preacher of Righteousness.
-Kennedy said Hawley stood out in a school "which is overstuffed with overachieving and very talented young people" and has called him "arguably the most gifted student I taught in 50 years."
+Kennedy said Hawley stood out in a school "which is overstuffed with overachieving and very talented young people" and called him "arguably the most gifted student I taught in 50 years".

+In the summer of 2000, Hawley was an intern at The Heritage Foundation, a conservative think tank.
 After spending ten months in London teaching at St Paul's School from 2002 to 2003, Hawley returned to the U.S. to attend Yale Law School, graduating in 2006 with a Juris Doctor degree.
-The Kansas City Star reported that Hawley's classmates saw him as "politically ambitious and a deeply religious conservative."
-While at Yale, Hawley was an editor of the Yale Law Journal and served as president of the school's Federalist Society chapter.
+The Kansas City Star reported that Hawley's classmates regarded him as "politically ambitious and a deeply religious conservative".
+At Yale, Hawley was articles editor of the Yale Law Journal, editor of the Yale Law & Policy Review, and president of the school's Federalist Society chapter.